se-edu/se-book/testing/testAutomation/testingTextUis/text.md

    ```
    </panel>

-1. Run the program as given below, which will redirect the text in `input.txt` as the input to `AddressBook` and similarly, will redirect the output of AddressBook to a text file `output.txt`. %%Note that this does not require any code changes to `AddressBook`.%%
+1. Run the program as given below, which will redirect the text in `input.txt` as the input to `AddressBook` and similarly, will redirect the output of `AddressBook` to a text file `output.txt`. %%Note that this does not require any changes in `AddressBook` code.%%

    ```sh{.no-line-numbers}
    java AddressBook < input.txt > output.txt